Healthy Work Tools

 Fight for $15

-This movement began in 2012 when 200 fast-food workers walked off the job to demand $15/hr and union rights in New York City.
+Fight for $15 is a movement that began in 2012 when 200 fast-food workers walked off the job to demand $15/hr and union rights in New York City.
 Today, it is a global movement in hundreds of cities on six continents.
 It includes fast-food workers, home health aides, child care teachers, airport workers, adjunct professors, retail employees—and underpaid workers everywhere.
 If you are struggling with low wages and making ends meet, find information, support or join the Fight for $15 movement.
 Even if you are not a low-wage worker, you can still help support the struggle for fair, living wages for all workers.

 The Hazards Campaign is a UK-based network of resource centers and worker advocates supporting worker organizing and campaigning for justice and safety at work.